Formal Feature Interpretation of Hybrid Systems: Method-1: Feature Transformations

-The construction of the feature automaton from a feature specification is described below.
-We first provide the intuition behind the automaton.
-Each location of the feature automaton represents the match of some feature sub-expression. $q_i$ represents that the temporal sequence of events and PORVs leading upto (but not including) the $i^{th}$ sub-expression has been observed.
+For feature {\tt Settling Time} of Example \ref{ex:settlingTime}, the FA is shown in Figure~\ref{fig:featureAutSettleTime}.
+The FA has two timer variables, $t$ for measuring time along the entire run, and $lt$ for measuring the time spent in each location of the FA, indicative of delays separating subexpressions in the feature sequence expression.
+Each location of the FA represents the match of some feature sub-expression. $q_i$ represents that the temporal sequence of events and PORVs leading up to (but not including) the $i^{th}$ sub-expression has been observed.
 The transition between $q_i$ and $q_{i+1}$ is guarded by the Boolean expression of PORVs and events corresponding to the $i^{th}$ sub-expression; the associated set of assignments to local variables are computed along this transition.
-Progressing along the transitions between locations of the automaton corresponds to matching each sub-expression, keeping temporal constraints in mind, and assigning values computed to local variables as we move forward.
+Progressing along transitions between locations of the automaton corresponds to matching each sub-expression.
+When the $n^{th}$ sub-expression matches, the entire sequence expression has matched and the automaton transitions to state $q_{n+1}$.
+At $q_{n+1}$, all local variables hold values assigned to them along the match, and the feature is computed along the unguarded transition from $q_{n+1}$ to $q_{\mathcal{F}}$, the accept location of the automaton.